Why Bitcoin is Not a Ponzi Scheme: Point by Point

 If a single bank were to liquidate without being acquired, it would hypothetically have to sell all of its loans and securities to other banks, convert it all to cash, and pay that cash out to depositors.
-However, if a sufficiently large number of banks were to do that at once, the market value of the assets they are selling would sharply decrease and the market would turn illiquid, because there are not enough available buyers.
+However, if a sufficiently large number of banks were to do that at once, the market value of the assets they are selling would sharply decrease.
+The market would turn illiquid because there are not enough available buyers.

 So, the monetary system functions as a permanent round of musical chairs on top of artificial government-issued commodities, where there are by far more claims on that money (kids) than money that is currently available to them (chairs) if they were to all scramble for it at once.
 The number of kids and chairs both keeps growing, but there are always way more kids than chairs.
 Whenever the system partially breaks, a couple more chairs are added to the round to keep it going.

-We accept this as normal, because we assume it will never end.
-The fractional reserve banking system has functioned around the world for hundreds of years (first gold-backed, and then totally fiat-based), albeit with occasional inflationary events along the way to partially reset things.
+We accept this as normal because we assume it will never end.
+The fractional reserve banking system has functioned worldwide for hundreds of years (first gold-backed, and then totally fiat-based), albeit with occasional inflationary events along the way to partially reset things.

 Over the past century, T‑bills and bank cash just kept up with inflation, providing no real return.
 However, this tends to be very lumpy.
 There were decades such as the 1940s, 1970s, and 2010s, where holders of T‑bills and bank cash persistently failed to keep up with inflation.
 This chart shows the T‑bill rate minus the official inflation rate over nine decades:

-Bitcoin is an emergent deflationary savings and payments technology that is mostly used in an unlevered way, meaning that most people just buy it, hold it, and occasionally trade it.
-There are some Bitcoin banks, and some folks that use leverage on exchanges, but overall debt in the system remains low relative to market value, and you can self-custody your own holdings.
+Bitcoin is an emergent deflationary savings and payments technology that is primarily used in an unlevered way, meaning that most people just buy it, hold it, and occasionally trade it.
+There are some Bitcoin banks and some folks that use leverage on exchanges.
+Still, overall debt in the system remains low relative to market value, and you can self-custody your own holdings.

 Another variation of the broader Ponzi scheme claim asserts that because Bitcoin has frictional costs, it’s a Ponzi scheme.
 The system requires constant work to keep it functioning.

-Again, however, Bitcoin is no different in this regard than any other system of commerce.
+Again, however, Bitcoin is the same in this regard as any other commerce system.
 A healthy transaction network inherently has frictional costs.

-I recently analyzed DBS Group Holdings, for example, which is the largest bank in Singapore.
-They generate about S$900 million in fees per quarter, or well over S$3 billion per year.
+I recently analyzed DBS Group Holdings, for example, the largest bank in Singapore.
+They generate about S$900 million in fees per quarter or well over S$3 billion per year.
 Translated into US dollars, that’s over $2.5 billion per year USD in fees.

 And that’s one bank with a $50 billion market capitalization.
 There are two other banks in Singapore of comparable size.
 J.P.
-Morgan Chase, the largest bank in the US, is more than 7x as big, and there are several banks in the US that are nearly as large as J.P.
+Morgan Chase, the largest bank in the US, is more than 7x as big, and several banks in the US are nearly as large as J.P.
 Morgan Chase.
 Just between Visa and Mastercard, they earn about $40 billion in annual revenue.
-The amount of fees generated by banks and fintech companies around the world per year is over $100 billion.
+The amount of fees generated by banks and fintech companies worldwide per year is over $100 billion.

 This extends to non-monetary commodities as well.
 Besides gold, wealthy investors store wealth in various items that do not produce cash flow, including fine art, fine wine, classic cars, and ultra-high-end beachfront property that they can’t realistically rent out.
 There are certain stretches of beaches in Florida or California, for example, with nothing but $30 million homes that are mostly vacant at any given time.
 I like to go to those beaches because they are usually empty.

-These scarce items tend to appreciate in value over time, which is the key reason why people hold them.
-However, they have frictional costs when you buy them, sell them, and maintain them.
+These scarce items tend to appreciate in value over time, which is why people hold them.
+However, they have frictional costs when you buy, sell, and maintain them.
 As long as those frictional costs are lower than the average appreciation rate over time, they are decent investments compared to holding fiat, rather than being Ponzi schemes.

 Bitcoin doesn’t really meet this broader definition of a Ponzi scheme any more than the gold market, the global fiat banking system, or less liquid markets like fine art, fine wine, collectable cars, or beachfront property.
 In other words, if your definition of something is so broad that it includes every non-cashflow store of value, you need a better definition.

-All of these scarce items have some sort of utility in addition to their store-of-value properties.
+All of these scarce items have some utility in addition to their store-of-value properties.
 Gold and art let you enjoy and display visual beauty.
-Wine lets you enjoy and display gustatory beauty.
-Collectable cars and beachfront homes let you enjoy and display visual and tactile beauty.
-Bitcoin lets you make domestic and international settlement payments with no direct mechanism to be blocked by any third party, giving the user unrivaled financial mobility.
+Wine allows you to enjoy and show gustatory beauty.
+Collectable cars and beachfront homes let you enjoy and display graphical and tactile beauty.
+Bitcoin enables you to make domestic and international settlement payments with no direct mechanism to be blocked by any third party, giving the user unrivaled financial mobility.

-Any new technology comes with a time period of assessment, and either rejection or acceptance.
-The market can be irrational at first, either to the upside or downside, but over the fullness of time, assets are weighed and measured.
+Any new technology comes with a period of assessment and either rejection or acceptance.
+The market can be irrational at first, either to the upside or downside, but over time, assets are weighed and measured.